-Impact of Ceiling Height on Building’s Heating and Cooling Energy Demand
+Impact of Ceiling Height on Building’s Energy Demand

 In this parametric study, we have developed a simple Reference Building (click here to see all modelling details for different climate zones) with thermal build and added insulation following NCC Deemed to Satisfy requirements.
 While keeping Total R-values and window thermal performance values similar to the NCC minimum requirements, we investigate the impact of increasing the ceiling height from 2.4m to 3.5m on the building’s heating and cooling demand.
 DesignBuilder is used for the purpose of this analysis.